ellweaver/Ainsdale-beach-FinalProject/README.md

 ## Hosting
-Our infrastructure has been provisioned in AWS, using the following services:
+Our infrastructure has been provisioned in AWS, employing the following services:
 - RDS
 - IAM
 - Step Functions